 An emergency or potential threat incident can happen at a school, college or university campus at any time, often without warning.

 There are multiple types of potential on-site emergencies, such as; fire, medical, power outages and inclement weather incidents.
 In recent years Australian schools have also experienced an overall increase in threat related incidents such as; bomb threats, unlawful intrusions and personal threats.
-Central to the responsibility of providing a safe working and learning environment is the duty of ensuring that staff are effectivedly prepared to respond to, and manage the different types of on-site incidents that can occur.
+Central to the responsibility of providing a safe working and learning environment is the duty of ensuring that staff are effectively prepared to respond to and manage the different types of on-site incidents that can occur.
+This can be achieved through compliance officer education and educational compliance management.

-Below is a quick checklist for you to consider in assessing your level of preparedness;
+Below is a quick checklist for you to consider in assessing your school compliance and level of preparedness;

 - Are you fully confident in the effectiveness of the fire and life safety systems and response measures implemented at your facility?